 |Spelman College||Private, 4 Year||Atlanta, GA|

-In Kentucky, there are two HBCU options to consider.
+In Kentucky, there are two Historically Black Colleges and Universities to consider.
 Kentucky State University, founded in 1886 as the State Normal School for Colored Persons, and Simmons College of Kentucky, founded in 1879 and accredited as the nation’s 107th HBCU.

 |Kentucky State University||Public, 4 Year||Frankfort, KY|